 Many Screen Recorders Don’t Support Multi-Screen Recording

-General screen recorders function well on recording a single display like the primary/main, secondary or third monitor alone, but most of them lack feature of grabbing all of the computer desktops simultaneously.
+There are piles of screen recorders in the market.
+But the truth is many programs like web-based online ones, browser screen recorder, and some out-dated open source tools don’t features capturing multiple displays.
+Also, although some desktop screen recorders function well on recording a single display like the primary/main, secondary or third monitor alone, but some still lack feature of grabbing all of the computer desktops simultaneously.
 At this time, you can work it out by running multiple recording apps to record each desktop separately at one time, or digging around a decent screen recorder that embraces multi-screen capture.

 After you finishing the installation and launching RecMaster, you will find several recording options located on the main UI.
 And among these modes, Game Mode (only for Windows now), Full Screen and Custom Area are the most commonly used ones for general desktop recording.
 The other two Webcam and Audio only are especially designed for filming yourself via front camera and grabbing sound from computer or microphone.